Section for Health Equity Past Conferences & Events

 Dismantling Stereotypes: Changing the Narrative

 The 2018 conference was our 9th Biennial Asian American, Native Hawaiian, and Pacific Islander Health Conference.
 Called Dismantling Stereotypes: Changing the Narrative, it was co-hosted by CSAAH and AARP, in partnership with the Asian & Pacific Islander American Health Forum (APIAHF)—a national organization with 30 years of experience in community coalition building and health promotion activities.
-The event brought together diverse experts, community stakeholders, and practitioners from across the country to discuss and identify innovative ways to dismantle cultural misconceptions and stereotypes and to mobilize AANHPI communities to action to address health inequities.
+The event brought together experts, community stakeholders, and practitioners from across the country with critical expertise to discuss and identify innovative ways to dismantle cultural misconceptions and stereotypes and to mobilize Asian American and NH/PI communities to action to address health disparities.

-Speakers and attendees discussed strategies to overturn dominant narratives, learn about health disparities in underrepresented and often “hidden” AANHPI communities, and work to cultivate partnerships to continue promoting health equity for AANHPI communities.
+Speakers and attendees discussed strategies to overturn dominant narratives, learn about health disparities in often “hidden” Asian American and NH/PI communities that experience social needs, and work to cultivate partnerships to continue promoting equal health access for all Asian American and NH/PI communities.
 The keynote speakers were Howard K. Koh, MD, MPH, former assistant secretary of health at the U.S. Department of Health and Human Services, and Eliseo J. Pérez-Stable, MD, director of the National Institute on Minority Health and Health Disparities at the National Institutes of Health.

 Aging Together, Bridging Generations

-In 2016, CSAAH partnered with AARP to host Aging Together, Bridging Generations, CSAAH’s 8th Biennial AANHPI Health Conference.
-The conference brought together approximately 200 diverse stakeholders from across the country to discuss and prioritize healthy aging in AANHPI communities and featured keynote speaker Jeanette C. Takamura, PhD, MSW, dean of social work at Columbia University School of Social Work and former assistant secretary of aging at the U.S. Department of Health and Human Services.
+In 2016, CSAAH partnered with AARP to host Aging Together, Bridging Generations, CSAAH’s 8th Biennial Asian American and NH/PI Health Conference.
+The conference brought together approximately 200 stakeholders from across the country to discuss and prioritize healthy aging in Asian American and NH/PI communities and featured keynote speaker Jeanette C. Takamura, PhD, MSW, dean of social work at Columbia University School of Social Work and former assistant secretary of aging at the U.S. Department of Health and Human Services.

 Moving the Dial, Advancing Population Health Equity